Are you fascinated with Ancient Rome? I know I am! For your reading pleasure, I have here a short history of the Roman emperors.

 17. Lucius Verus, 161-69

 But before Commodus, there was Lucius Verus.
 He ruled jointly with Aurelius for approximately ten years, creating a precedent that would be followed in the later years of the empire.
 But he didn’t have equal authority.

 Verus was a handsome man, who sprinkled gold dust on his blond hair.
 He was the first emperor to grow a long beard, after Hadrian had popularized the fashion of short curly beards.
 He died of a stroke coming home from battle.

 Commodus was the eldest son of Marcus Aurelius.
 He was the first man in nearly a century to succeed his father on the throne.
 Commodus embodied the succession pattern of a bad emperor following a good emperor.

-Commodus believed he was the reincarnated demi-god Hercules.
+Commodus believed he was the reincarnated demi-god Hercules and gave himself a ridiculous 12 part name.
 He eschewed Roman imperial attired for lion skins and clubs.
 Often, Commodus would beat citizens to death with his club.

 Commodus also liked to play gladiator, appearing in the arena over 700 times to the extreme embarrassment of the senate.
 Not surprisingly, Commodus was murdered and his memory damned.

 After Commodus, the Antonine dynasty came to an end.
 It was followed by another civil war, this one dubbed the Year of the Five Emperors.
 The Severan emperors came out on top, but had fairly short and insignificant reigns.

 Pertinax was the son of a freed slave and a famous legionary commander.
 He likely knew of the assassination plot against Commodus.
 He was raised to emperor by the Praetorian Guard.

 Pertinax only lasted three months.
 He tried to enforce stringent economic measures.
 They weren’t popular and he was murdered off by the guard, a now increasingly common way of disposing of emperors.